Linsexy/arfang-engine/README.md

 ### Mediator and Systems

 As I said, the Systems control interact with entities.
-In the SexyEngine i've chosen to use an other design pattern, the Mediator.
+In the ArfangEngine i've chosen to use an other design pattern, the Mediator.
 I'm not going to explain anything about it, because it's one of the most used patterns and if you don't know about it, you can easily find informations about it and on the collaboratives internets.
 Let's go back to our purpose.
 So systems can interacts with Entities, but also with other Systems (that's why I talked about Mediator).
 To permit this, all the Systems MUST inherit from the [Module](include/ecs/Module.hpp) class, which itself inherit from [ASystem](include/ecs/ASystem.hpp).